 The Market Place has been the heart of commercial life in Caistor, Lincolnshire for centuries.
 Sadly, since 2010, two key buildings on one side of the Market Place in Caistor's superbly preserved historic town centre have been empty.
-Plans are finally getting closer to securing the future of the what are known as the old Co-op at 2-4 Market Place,
+Plans are now underway to secure the future of what are known as "The old Co-op" at 2-4 Market Place,

 A not for profit Community Benefit Society, Caistor and District Community Trust Ltd has been formed to help drive a project to regenerate these buildings.
 The Trust has been formed out of an ad-hoc steering group created in 2018.
 The Trust is working in partnership with Lincolnshire Co-operative Society, Lincolnshire Heritage, funding groups, and other stake holders to bring this complex of buildings back to life.